USR1209/sample-repository/README.md

-# sample-repository
-This is a sample repositary
+This is a readme file
-You have Edited the file